 Labs: Labs will give an opportunity to connect lectures and readings with interactive and handson opportunities.
+Labs are the basis for our study and learning - labs are required.
+Missed labs must be made up within 2 weeks of missing or given a score of 0.

 Assignments / Homework: There will be a combination of assigned readings, in-class worksheets, and traditional assignments.
 Homework must be submitted on time to receive full credit.
+10% will be taken off per week the assignment is late.